0xERR0R/blocky/docs/README.md

     whiteLists:
       ads:
         - whitelist.txt
-    # definition: which groups should be appied for which client
+    # definition: which groups should be applied for which client
     clientGroupsBlock:
       # default will be used, if no special definition for a client name exists
       default: